WahidX/Plasma-i3_DE/README.md

 for_window [class="(?i)*nextcloud*"] floating disable
 for_window [class="plasmashell" window_type="notification"] border none, move right 700px, move down 450px
 no_focus [class="plasmashell" window_type="notification"]

-Or you can copy my i3 config with these patches.

-Killing the existing window that covers everything
+# below one needed to kill the existing window that covers everything

-Now with my installation, there was a Plasma Desktop window that covered everything and had to be closed with $mod+Shift+q every time I logged in.
-To circumvent that, follow this tutorial.

-Add this line to your i3 config: for_window [title="Desktop — Plasma"] kill; floating enable; border none
+for_window [title="Desktop — Plasma"] kill; floating enable; border none

+`
-Disabling a shortcut that breaks stuff
+5. Disabling shortcuts that breaks stuff

-Launch the Plasma System Settings and go to Workspace > Shortcuts > Global Shortcuts > Plasma and disable the shortcut "Activities" that uses the combination Meta+Q.
+Launch the Plasma System Settings and go to Workspace > Shortcuts > Global Shortcuts > Plasma and disable the shortcut "Activities" that uses the combination Meta+Q. also I'll recommend to disable other shortcuts using Meta key.

-Using the plasma shutdown screen
+6. Using the plasma shutdown screen

-To use the plasma shutdown/logout/reboot screen, delete this line (or comment out) [2]

-$bindsym $mod+Shift+e exec "i3-nagbar " ...

-and add the following one(s) instead:
+To use the plasma shutdown/logout/reboot screen, delete this line (or comment out) `$bindsym $mod+Shift+e exec "i3-nagbar " ...` and add the following one(s) instead:

-# using plasma's logout screen instead of i3's
-bindsym $mod+Shift+e exec --no-startup-id qdbus org.kde.ksmserver /KSMServer org.kde.KSMServerInterface.logout -1 -1 -1
+`# using plasma's logout screen instead of i3's bindsym $mod+Shift+e exec --no-startup-id qdbus org.kde.ksmserver /KSMServer org.kde.KSMServerInterface.logout -1 -1 -1`

-Setting the Background (optional)

-By default, i3 doesn't set a background and it requires a third party to do that.
-I am using the default background provided by the Plasma theme with the name of "Andromeda".

-I installed these following packages: $ sudo pacman -S andromeda-wallpaper plasma5-themes-andromeda sddm-andromeda-theme andromeda-icon-theme and enabled everything up in the Plasma settings.

-To set up the same wallpaper in i3, add the following line to the i3 config:

-exec --no-startup-id feh --bg-scale /usr/share/plasma/look-and-feel/org.manjaro.andromeda.desktop/contents/components/artwork/background.png
+**Now you can sign in i3**

-Editing the bar (optional)
+7.Editing the bar (optional)

 The i3 bar has a nice feature that allows it to be hidden, unless you press $mod.
 I enabled this, because I have the Plasma status bar.
-You can take a look at my i3 config for this.
+(Again this is done in my config)
+`
+bar{
+    mode hide
+}
+`

+8. Setting the Background (optional)
+By default, i3 doesn't set a background so we will use nitrogen.

 That's it!
 I hope this little tutorial helped you, and if you see anything you'd like to improve, absolutely feel free to do so!
-Enable transparency (optional)

-If you'd like to enable transparency, you need to install a compositor.
-I use picom, and it works really well with minimal (no) configuration.
-First, install picom: $ sudo pacman -S picom

-Then, add this line to your i3 config: exec_always --no-startup-id picom -bc

-The result is something like this:

-screenshot of my setup with transparency enabled

 Thank you !